zolodev/TheRustProgrammingLanguage/README.md

 ```

 One other thing I was missing was the "proof" of many of the examples.
-The lack of proof that would make a different could have done so much.
+The lack of proof that would make a different, could have done so much for my
+general understanding.
 Several examples in the book are missing "the proof".
-Much of the examples is
-very theoretically and hypothetical.
-In other words, not very beginner
+Much of the examples is very theoretically and hypothetical.
+In other words,
-friendly.
+not very beginner friendly.
 Most of the time I had to add my own proof.
-To verify that I
-understand how to use the implementation of the code example.
+To verify that I understand how to use the implementation of the code example.

 ## Verdict

-Even tho I could figure out many of the theoretical code and discussion,
+I could figure out many of the theoretical code and discussion, I had a lot of
-I had a lot of problem understanding why.
-While Other chapters where very well
+problem understanding why.
+While Other chapters where very well written and
-written and gave a good explaination that I enjoyed reading.
+gave a good explaination that I enjoyed reading.

 **I would rate this book 4/5:**